gavins53/gis3043-proj/README.md

 # gis3043-proj
-This is the final project repository for GIS3043 - Intro to Geospatial Information Systems @ The University of Florida
+This is the final project repository for GIS3043 - Intro to Geospatial Information Systems @ The University of Florida, Spring 2023

 ## Contributors
 - Gavin Sidhu